rkoeninger/ShenScript/docs/interop.rst

 .. function:: (dom.on-ready F)

    Calls the function :shen:`F` when the DOM is loaded and ready.
+Callback takes zero arguments (is a :shen:`freeze`).
 Value returned by callback is ignored.

    :param function F: Function that performs operations requiring the DOM.
    :returns:          Empty list.